pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/11-narrative-and-avoidant-stabilization-strategies.md

 ### From Low-Power Stabilization to Failure

-When neither narrative nor avoidance can contain exposure—due to extreme error intolerance, environmental volatility, or repeated destabilization—reorganization may fail to converge.
+When neither narrative nor avoidance can contain exposure - due to extreme error intolerance, environmental volatility, or repeated destabilization - reorganization may fail to converge.
 In such cases, emergency repair or non-convergent architectures emerge.

 These failure modes are examined in the following chapter.